dylanwilson322/Final-Project/README.md

 Week 4/23

 I have not changed anything since the last week due to the fact that I have run into a few issues.
 Ever since last week, I have not been able to run my code due to the fact that my 1.png file cannot open.
 Due to this, I am in a stuck at a brick wall type of situation.
 Once I get this sorted out, I will be able to continue with my personalization plan.
+Also, I added comments to all the code thus far, and the code is understanable.